Disar/khaflixel/README.md

 ![KhaFlixel 0.1](http://ratalaika.com/flixel-js/logo.png)

 ##KhaFlixel 0.1
-KhaFlixel is a port of the famous AS3 library Flixel to Kha.
+KhaFlixel is a port of the famous OpenFL library Flixel to Kha.

 # Index
 - [About](#about)